hipe/tmx/test_support/doc/issues/029-the-want-omnibus-and-narrative.md

   [fa] has an antiquated inteface for it

-    • one 'expect' call is for asserting over *all* remaining output
+    • one 'want' call is for asserting over *all* remaining output

 ## heavyweight approaches: